How to do a Balance Transfer

 Almost all balance transfer cards have a fee applied for each balance you transfer.
 Depending on which balance transfer credit card you choose, this can range from 3 to 5% of each balance transferred.
 Minimum fees are usually between $5 and $10.
 This means fees have the potential to significantly increase the amount of debt you need to pay off.

 If you have a card with a transfer fee of 3% then the fees for that $5,000 balance would be around $150.
-That means your monthly payments would actually need to be around $286 instead of $278 to pay off the balance in-full within the 18-month 0% APR promotional rate.
+That means your monthly payments would need to be around $286 instead of $278 to pay off the balance in full within the 18-month 0% APR promotional rate.

 Tip No. 5: Stop spending on your other credit cards

 However, you need to be committed to eliminating your debt rather than adding to it.
-You should stop charging on your high interest credit cards until the consolidated debt has been eliminated.
+Stop charging on your high interest credit cards until the consolidated debt has been eliminated.
 Otherwise, you can end up making your situation with debt worse instead of better.

 Having trouble making a balance transfer work?
 Discover other options to get out of debt.